 - Red Essence: The rarest one, these orbs replenish Ryu`s ninpo slot.

 The amount of gain Ryu receives from the orbs depends on the size of the orb.
 For instance, regular attacks will leave small orbs hanging in the air, while enemies defeated from the Ultimate Technique will leave large orbs.

-Contrary to popular opinion before the game released, Dragon Sword is not the type of game where the player can simply scratch the stylus frantically over the screen and hope for the best.
-Each move have a particular action which translates into smooth, powerful, and satisfying combos.
+Contrary to popular opinion before the game was released, Dragon Sword is not the type of game where the player can simply scratch the stylus frantically over the screen and hope for the best.
+Each move has a particular action that translates into smooth, powerful, and satisfying combos.
 Unfortunately, the only weapon available in Dragon Sword is, obviously, the Dragon Sword.
 As in other Ninja Gaiden games, however, this can be upgraded at Muramasa`s shop in between missions.
 Other purchases in Muramasa`s shop include health upgrades and new moves.
 The list of items to buy from Muramasa`s shop are as follows: